krishnagupta71/linux/README.md

       %ebx and %ecx return values are measured in processor cycles, across all VCPUs

 ## Team Members:
-* Kiran Bala Devineni (SJSU ID: 015218866)
-* Venkat Mannam (SJSU ID: 015263326)
+1. Krishna Gupta - 015721199
+2. Shereen Punnassery - 015312128

 ## Q1.
 For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented/researched.

-### Kiran Bala Devineni (SJSU ID: 015218866)
+### Krishna Gupta

-* Setup the environment in macOS using VMware Fusion 12 and then installed Linux Ubuntu.
+* Setup the environment in Windows 11 using VMWare Workstation (30 day trail) and then installed Linux Ubuntu in the VM.
+* Built a VM successfully and allocated 50GB storage and 8GB RAM to it.
+Also turned on nested virtualization for the VM.
 * Downloaded and built the Linux Kernel modules and associated libraries to create a local copy of Linux Kernel.
 * Researched and discussed the exits and interrupts by referring to the Intel SDM.
 * Contribution also includes writing code for returning the total number of exits and the total time spent processing all exits.
 * Modified the function kvm_emulate_cpuid in the following file: linux/arch/x86/kvm -> cpuid.c and vmx_handle_exit in the following file: linux/arch/x86/kvm/vmx -> vmx.c
 * Simulating the answers for the questions in the README.md file.

-### Venkat Mannam (SJSU ID: 015263326)
+### Shereen Punnassery

-* Setup the environment in macOS using VMware Fusion 12 and downloaded the Linux ISO file.
+* Setup the environment in Windows OS using VMWare Workstation and downloaded the Linux ISO file.
-* Built a VM successfully in the first attempt by allocating 150GB storage and 8GB RAM to it.
-* Built another VM inside using the Ubuntu ISO file.
+* Tested the machine to check its capability for VMX virtualization and feature recognition.
 * Tested the machine to check its capability for VMX virtualization.
 * Researched and discussed MSRs to be read in the SDM and contributed to the testing of the code.
 * Contribution also includes writing code for the test program that exercises the functionality in the hypervisor's modification.